abilash2574/Zeyrie-Blog/content/posts/Cloud-Computing/Introduction/index.md

 ## Cloud Computing

+{{< style "text-align: justify; em {color: #FF7777;}" >}}

 {{< admonition quote "US NIST defines:" >}}

-Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g networks, servers, storage, applications, and servers) that can be rapidly provisioned and released with minimal management effort or provider interaction.
+Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of _configurable computing resources_ (e.g networks, servers, storage, applications, and servers) that can be rapidly provisioned and released with minimal management effort or provider interaction.

 {{< /admonition >}}

+{{< /style >}}

+### Characteristics of Cloud Computing

+###### On-demand self-service

+A cloud computing service are availabel on-demand and does not require much human interactive administators.
+The consumer himself can provision, manage, and monitor the resources as per his requirement.

+###### Broad network access

+Cloud computing is accessible from a network, generally over the internet, and can be accessed by a diverse customer platforms which are hetrogeneous.
+Similarly, private cloud servics can be accessed anywhere within the enterprise.
+The Network bandwidth and latency are very important aspects of cloud computing because they relate to the Quality of Service(QoS) of the network.

+###### Resource Pooling

+The providers computing resources such as servers, processors, storage, applicatoins, and services are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically addigned and reassigned as per the consumer need.

+###### Measured Service

+{{< style "text-align: justify; " >}}

+Cloud systems automatically control and optimize resources use by leveraging a metering capabilities at some level of abstraction to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
+The utilization of resources is tracked, controlled and reported for each occupant.
+This gives transparency to both the service provider and the consumer.
+The cloud system has a metering capability, which is leveraged to monitor billing, use of resources, and pay only for what has been used.

+{{< /style >}}

+###### Rapid Elasticity

+{{< style "text-align: justify; " >}}

+Resource capabilities can be elastically provisioned and released to meet immediate requirements.
+Similarly, they can be removed or scaled down as per the need.
+In many cases, these can happen automatically in response to the business demands.
+This makes sure that the application has the capacity it needs at any point in time.
+To the consumer, the capabilities available for provisioning often appears to be unlimited and can be appropriated in any quality at any time.

+The scalability adds a cost-effectiveness aspect to the cloud technology.
+When the demand or workload is high, more servers can be added for that particular period.

+{{< /style >}}

+### Common Characteristics

+{{< style "text-align: justify; strong{color: #51C4D3;}" >}}

+1. **Massive Scale** -
+2. **Resilient Computing** -
+3. **Homogeneity** -
+4. **Geographic Distribution** -
+5. **Virtualization**
+6. **Service orientation** -
+7. **Low Cost Software** -
+8. **Advanced Security** -

+{{< /style >}}

+### Cloud Service Models

+#### Software as a Service (SaaS)